Donlands Station - Second Exit/Entrance and Easier Access projects

 The TTC’s Easier Access Program makes stations accessible for everyone with the addition of new elevators.
 To minimize the duration of overall construction, TTC will build the Donlands Station Easier Access project at the same time as the Second Exit project.
 The street level-to-concourse-to-eastbound platform level elevator shaft will be located on the southwest corner of Strathmore Boulevard & Donlands Avenue, extending the main station entrance.

 The concourse-to-westbound platform level elevator shaft will be constructed on the northwest corner of Strathmore Boulevard and Donlands Avenue.

 Construction is currently scheduled to begin in 2019.

 Survey activities involve gathering accurate measurements of the area, which may include having contracted field staff in the vicinity placing surveying markers at property corners and elsewhere.

 During the course of survey activities, field staff will attempt to contact some building occupants directly should access be required to private property, such as backyards.
-The field crew will consist of two staff wearing reflective vests.

 Related activities may involve locating and marking utilities on Dewhurst, Strathmore and Donlands.